Upgrade Firewalls in a Chassis Cluster Using ICU

 For SRX300, SRX320, SRX340, SRX345, and SRX380 Firewalls, if you are upgrading to Junos OS Release 24.4R1, you cannot use the ICU method.
 You must use either the procedures outlined in KB 85650 or the minimal downtime procedure documented in KB17947 (Minimal_Downtime_Upgrade_Branch_Mid PDF file).
 Once you have upgraded to Junos OS Release 24.4R1, you can use the ICU method to upgrade to any later releases or downgrade from one of those later releases to either Junos OS Release 23.4R2-S3 or to Release 24.2R2.

-Before starting ICU, you should ensure that sufficient disk space is available.
+Ensure that sufficient disk space is available on both nodes before initiating the ICU.
 See Upgrading ICU Using a Build Available Locally on a Primary Node in a Chassis Cluster and Upgrading ICU Using a Build Available on an FTP Server.

-For SRX1500 devices, this feature cannot be used to downgrade to a build earlier than Junos OS 15.1X49-D50.
+For SRX1500 devices, the ICU feature cannot be used to downgrade to a Junos OS build earlier than Junos OS 18.1R1.

-For SRX300, SRX320, SRX340, SRX345, and SRX380 devices, the devices in a chassis cluster can be upgraded with a minimal service disruption of approximately 30 seconds using ICU with the no-sync option.
-The chassis cluster ICU feature allows both devices in a cluster to be upgraded from supported Junos OS versions.
+For SRX300, SRX320, SRX340, SRX345, and SRX380 devices, Firewalls in a chassis cluster can be upgraded with minimal service disruption of approximately 30 seconds by using the ICU with the no-sync option.
+The chassis cluster ICU feature enables both devices in the cluster to be upgraded from supported Junos OS versions as part of a coordinated upgrade process.

-You must use the in-band cluster upgrade (ICU) commands on SRX1500 device to upgrade following Junos OS Releases:
+On SRX1500 devices, you must use the in-band cluster upgrade (ICU) commands to upgrade between the following Junos OS Releases:

 Junos OS Release 15.1X49-D50 to Junos OS Release 15.1X49-D100